hashicorp/vault/website/source/docs/config/index.html.md

 #### Backend Reference: etcd (Community-Supported)

+The etcd physical backend supports both v2 and v3 APIs.
+To explicitly specify the API version, use the `etcd_api` configuration parameter.
+The default version is auto-detected based on the version of the etcd cluster.
+If the cluster version is 3.1+ and there has been no data written using the v2 API, the auto-detected default is v3.

+The v2 API has known issues with HA support and should not be used in HA scenarios.

 For etcd, the following options are supported:

   * `path` (optional) - The path within etcd where data will be stored.